ezsystems/commerce-documentation/docs/guide/econtent/econtent_faq.md

 Check if you have issues while building the catalog elements.

-In dev environment exceptions are logged to `silver.eshop.log`.
+In dev environment, exceptions are logged to `silver.eshop.log`.

 ## How can I improve the speed of getting a product by SKU?

-Doctrine does not allow creating an index using a part of a string.
+Doctrine does not allow creating an index based on a part of a string.
 This is why it can be helpful to setup an index manually:

 ```